It’s always a happy surprise to see bamboo growing indoors!

 Well maintained bamboo will be robust and can repel pests.

+To add some moisture around the foliage use a saucer and set the pot on top of small stones sitting in water.
 The main pest indoors is Red Spider Mite.
-We use Bugs for Bugs for control without using poisons.
+It likes it dry.
+We use Bugs for Bugs for pest control without using poisons.

-Red Tongue, Flowering – Time Out.
-Back soon… Temple Bamboo, see picture of the office below – that’s Temple Bamboo.
+Red Tongue, Flowering right now – back soon… Temple Bamboo, see picture of the office below – that’s Temple Bamboo.
 Fortune Inviting Bamboo, grows to just half a metre.
 Black Bamboo, trim to preferred height.
 Malay Pygmy around 0.6 metre.

 click image to enlarge